qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - K8s `livenessProbe` used with debugger.
 Breakpoint debugger usually block the whole application, making it unable to respond health check request, so it can be killed by K8s `livenessProbe`.
 - Don't use `:latest` image.
 They can change at any time.
 - In Redis, getting keys by a prefix `KEYS prefix-*` is a slow operation that will traverse all keys.
 Use Redis hash map for that use case.
+- When using profiler: the profiler may by default only include CPU time which excludes waiting time.
+If your app spends 90% time waiting on database, the flamegraph may not include that 90% which is misleading.

 ### React